SAP-samples/s4hana-microsoft-team-app-integration/Resource Creation & Application Deployment/README.md

     ![Capture](https://user-images.githubusercontent.com/29527722/208529877-d69c415d-5477-4e54-9807-8b1fe891ee35.PNG)

 ## 3. Update the Bridge Framework Automation Pipeline Configuration Files

+#### **Please update the Docker Desktop app in your local machine to the latest version before running the automation pipeline**

 1. Open the **Visual Studio Code** (VSC) IDE, click **Ctrl+Shift+P** to open the **Command Palette**.
 Choose the **Dev Container: Attach to Running Container...** in the dropdown menu.